casualwriter/casual-markdown-cv/README.md

 ## Usage

-just fork [this repo](https://github.com/casualwriter/casual-markdown-cv), and choose a reusme template to revise.
+just fork [this repo](https://github.com/casualwriter/casual-markdown-cv), and choose a resume template to revise. then check html layout by https://raw.githack.com/your-repo-name/casual-markdown-cv/main/resume.html

 by the way, this template basically use markdown as web page, which not limit for resume purpose. for example,